Porter scores 31 points, Nuggets knock off Grizzlies 120-96

 The Nuggets were without Monte Morris and Will Barton due to right hamstring ailments.
 They were already missing Jamal Murray, who’s sidelined for the season with a torn ACL.
 Gone with the trio was 44.2 points a game and 11.2 assists.

 Aaron Gordon helped pick up the slack with 15 points.
+Dozier finished with nine, while Facundo Campazzo had seven assists and seven points.

+“Almost every night, you know what you’re going to get from Michael and Nikola,” Malone said.
+“But other guys stepped up.
+We’re going to need that.”

-Nuggets coach Michael Malone didn’t mince words when asked about the difference between the teams from a week ago, when the Nuggets beat the Grizzlies 139-137 in double overtime.
+Malone didn’t mince words when asked about the difference between the teams from a week ago, when the Nuggets beat the Grizzlies 139-137 in double overtime.

 “They are a lot healthier,” Malone said.
 “We are not.”